 - Consider getting more frequent cleanings to prevent build up and decay, especially if your child is not a good brusher/flosser

-Some healthy habits our dentist and team can help you encourage your child to develop include:
+Some healthy habits our dentists and team can help you encourage your child to develop include:

 - Brushing & Flossing